 North Korean Believers crave the Scriptures

 Believers in the United States have access to the Scriptures that would be unimaginable to a North Korean—or to believers in previous eras.
 The Scriptures are always at our fingertips, in any language, in multiple translations.
-We can listen to sermons on any passage or topic, buy books to encourage us and help us to grow spiritually.
+We can listen to sermons on any passage, topic, or book to help us grow spiritually.

-In North Korea, possession of a Bible is a sufficient reason to be sent to a prison camp for the rest of your life.
+In North Korea, possession of a Bible is a sufficient reason for the regime to send you to a prison camp for the rest of your life.
 According to Open Doors, it is dangerous to possess or read the Bible either publicly or privately.
 Believers in North Korea carefully hide their copies of the Scriptures and divide them and keep them in multiple locations.
-In some cases, believers will memorize a book and then destroy the copy to minimize the risk of being found with illegal materials.
+In some cases, believers will memorize a book and then destroy the copy to minimize the risk of the government finding them with illegal materials.

 North Korean believers live in constant fear in all areas of their lives